Roy Feinson

-His novel theory of animal vision, The Zebra's Stripes, was presented to scientists at the National Institute for Standards and Technology in 2013 and addresses many unanswered questions in the field of animal behavior and camouflage.
+Feinson's novel theory of animal vision, The Zebra's Stripes, was presented to scientists at the National Institute for Standards and Technology in 2013 and addresses many unanswered questions in the field of animal behavior and camouflage.

+Feinson is the son of Sidney Feinson, a World War II veteran who escaped German captivity and made his way to Switzerland.
+His escape has been detailed in books and his story was the spark for the Red Socks Friday movement.

 Installations and awards

 2000: Winner of C-Span Presidential Art Contest.

 In 2006, Feinson was the featured artist for Disneyland's 49th Anniversary, where he created the largest photographic mosaic ever made, spanning over 10,000 square feet and featuring live performers carrying photographs of themselves and other cast members.

 In 2007, Feinson was commissioned to create a series of 38 large-scale mosaic works for Disney's 50th anniversary's celebration, the Happiest Homecoming on Earth.
 A special feature, installed near the park's town hall, was the world's first tri-level mosaic; a giant mosaic of Mickey Mouse in Steamboat Willie made up of 1,000 portraits of Disney cast members, which in turn were mosaics composed of 600,000 photographs submitted by park guests.

 In 2008, Feinson was selected as the featured artist for the Grammy Awards 50th anniversary.
 The artwork was unveiled by Quincy Jones, Joss Stone and Recording Academy President Neil Portnow who called Feinson "a true artistic innovator, and.. renaissance man".
 The Grammy artwork is part of the permanent collection at the Grammy museum in Los Angeles.

 2009: Winner New York Times original science riddle.

 In 2014, Feinson was selected as the official artist for the 15th anniversary of the Latin Grammys.